accosmin/nano/README.md

 * line-search methods: `backtracking`, `More & Thuente`, `CG_DESCENT`.

-#### High level modules

-The following high level modules are provided:
-* **core** - image I/O, image processing, numerical optimization interface, file processing etc.
+#### Cortex module

-* **cortex** - machine learning interface, implementation of various training methods.
+The high level **cortex** module provides basic image I/O and processing, a machine learning interface and implements various training methods.

-#### NanoCV module

-The **nanocv** module implements particular models, tasks, loss functions, training criteria and network layers.
-It uses several key concepts mapped to C++ object interfaces.
+There are several key concepts mapped to C++ object interfaces.
 Each object type is registered with an **ID** and thus it can be selected from command line arguments.
 Also new objects can be easily registered and then they are automatically visible across the library and its associated programs.

 A **task** describes a classification or regression problem consisting of separate training and test image patches with associated target outputs if any.
-The library has built-in support for various standard benchmark datasets like: `MNIST`, `CIFAR-10`, `CIFAR-100`, `STL-10`, `SVHN`, `NORB`.
-These datasets are loaded directly from the original (compressed) files.

 A **model** predicts the correct output for a given image patch, either its label (if a classification task) or a score (if a regression task).
-The feed-forward models that can be constructed by combining various layers like: `convolution`, `activation` (hyperbolic tangent, unit, signed normalization), `linear` and `pooling`.

 A **loss** function assigns a scalar score to the prediction of a model by comparing it with the ground truth target (if provided): the lower the score, the better the prediction.
 The loss functions are combined into training **criteria** to account for all training samples and to regularize the model.

 A **trainer** optimizes the parameters of a given model to produce the correct outputs for a given task using the cumulated values of a given loss over the training samples as a numerical optimization criteria.
 All the available trainers tune all their required hyper parameters on a separate validation dataset.

+#### NanoCV module

+The **nanocv** module implements particular models, tasks, loss functions, training criteria and network layers.

+The library has built-in support for various standard benchmark datasets like: `MNIST`, `CIFAR-10`, `CIFAR-100`, `STL-10`, `SVHN`, `NORB`.
+These datasets are loaded directly from the original (compressed) files.

+The feed-forward models that can be constructed by combining various layers like: `convolution`, `activation` (hyperbolic tangent, unit, signed normalization), `linear` and `pooling`.

 The library provides `batch`, `minibatch` and `stochastic` instances.

 #### Compilation